2002 FA Women's Cup final

 The 2002 FA Women's Cup Final was the 32nd final of the FA Women's Cup, England's primary cup competition for women's football teams.
 The final event was played between Doncaster Belles and Fulham on 6 May 2002 at Selhurst Park in London.
+Doncaster Belles entered a record 13th final having won the trophy on six previous occasions.
 Fulham made its second final appearance, after losing the 2001 final.
-Doncaster Belles entered a record 13th final having won the trophy on six previous occasions.